cap-js/docs/java/change-tracking.md

 ### Human-readable values for associations

 For associations, the value of the foreign key is stored in the changelog by default.
-You can change this and store values of the associated entity instead.
+You can change this and store the values of the associated entity instead.
 This kind of identifier changes the values stored in the changelog, while [entity identifiers](#identifiers-for-entities) annotate changed values.

 You annotate your entity like this: